 The primary interaction with academic staff will be during lectures, laboratory practical sessions, workshops or small-group teaching sessions (tutorials).
 You will also be allocated a Personal Tutor who will provide pastoral support and academic advice throughout the course.

 Lecturing staff are contactable in association with teaching sessions or by email, and operate either an ‘open door’ policy for students who have specific queries about course material, or a system of booking meeting times.
-Each degree scheme also has a degree scheme co-ordinator who can advise on academic issues and each year of study has a year co-ordinator who can advise on administrative issues related to the course of study.
+Each degree scheme also has a degree scheme co-ordinator who can advise on academic issues, and each year of study has a year co-ordinator who can advise on administrative issues related to the course of study.
 There is also a convenient Education Office with a friendly and experienced team who can answer most administrative queries.

 Feedback on your study, work, and progress will take many forms, from formal written comments on your submitted work to more informal conversations and advice during classes and practicals.
 Throughout the course, we will provide detailed feedback on all assessed coursework.
-This is normally provided through the dedicated online system, allowing you to conveniently access your feedback via a computer or tablet device.
+This is normally provided through a dedicated online system, allowing you to conveniently access your feedback via a computer or tablet device.
 You will also have the opportunity to discuss your academic and personal development progress with your Personal Tutor, and to discuss examination essay papers in order to improve your performance.
 During practical work and the research project, you will receive regular feedback from the supervising academic.

 How will I be assessed?